diaviloai/Onedebrid/currentsprint.md

 code state, verified by pulling the repo and reading files directly, not appended to informally.

-Build verification: project compiles cleanly as of Session 27's close, confirmed via GitHub Actions on the latest pushed commit — job "build" succeeded, per the direct run/job URL Dia provided (`github.com/diaviloai/Onedebrid/actions/runs/32750760290/job/97506903198`).
+Build verification: project compiles cleanly as of Session 28's close, confirmed via GitHub Actions on the latest pushed commit — job "build" succeeded, per the direct run/job URL Dia provided (`github.com/diaviloai/Onedebrid/actions/runs/32914259505/job/98014508092`).
-This was a **retry** of an earlier run this session (`runs/32691516649/job/97325924983`) that failed for two different reasons in sequence — see "Session 27 — What Was Done" below for the full account, including a real compile-breaking mistake made and fixed within this session.
-All files touched this session were independently re-pulled from `raw.githubusercontent.com` after the fix and structurally verified (brace-balance checked, tails inspected) before this file was updated.
+All files touched this session were independently re-pulled from `raw.githubusercontent.com` after the push and diffed against intended content (brace-balance checked) before this file was updated.
+Also verified this session, as its own separate small change: the comment-only `PendingPlaybackHolder` cleanup punted from Session 27 (see Session 28 below) — CI run
+`runs/32855111601` confirmed green for that push too.

 **Sessions 1–25 summary** (condensed from prior full write-ups, which remain in git history on this file if the detail is ever needed): built